Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

 \subsection{A Scaling Picture}

 We investigate the scaling properties of $(X_N(t))$ when the initial state is of the form $(N,0)$ or $(0,N)$ essentially.
 In the first case, an averaging principle is proved on a convenient timescale.
-A time change argument is an important ingredient to derive the main limiting result.
+A time change argument is an important ingredient to derive the main convergence result.

 In the second case, the time evolution of the second coordinate of the process is non-trivial only on ``small'' time intervals but with a ``large'' number of jumps, of the order of $N$.
 This accumulation of jumps has the consequence that the convergence of the scaled process cannot hold with the classical Skorohod topology on ${\cal D}(\R_+)$.
-There are better suited topologies to handle this kind of situation.
-To keep the presentation simple, we have chosen to work with the weaker topology in the space of random measures, for the occupation measures of the sequence of scaled processes.
+There are better topologies to handle properly this kind of situation.
+To keep the presentation simple, we have chosen to work with a weaker topology, the weak convergence on the space of random measures, to study the weak convergence of the occupation measures of the sequence of scaled processes.
+See~\citet{Dawson}.